Zoning places properties into categories such as residential, commercial, industrial, institutional and agricultural.

 Minor variances

-A minor variance can be considered when the changes to the zoning by-law regulation are considered to be minor.
+A minor variance can be considered when the changes to the Zoning By-law regulation are considered to be minor.

 The Committee of Adjustment handles applications for the following:

-- Minor variances from the provisions of a zoning by-law; and
+- Minor variances from the provisions of a Zoning By-law; and

 - Enlargement, extension or alteration of a legal non-conforming use of land, buildings or structures.